jatupan1989/boomjum1989/Behind-the-scene-requests.md

 **Behind-the-scene requests may or may not actually be related to one of the URL addresses appearing in one of the opened tabs.**

 So if after thorough investigation you really can't associate a particular behind-the-scene request with one of the URL addresses of one of the opened tabs, then you probably made a convincing case that the particular behind-the-scene request was really expressly made by the browser behind the scene, **or** by one of the extensions installed in the browser.

+Keep this caveat in mind when you draw conclusions based on what HTTPSB reports as behind-the-scene requests.